 Healthcare, Education, and Insurance Costs

-Romania’s public healthcare is financed via a mandatory health contribution (CASS) of 10% on income.
-If you’re uninsured, you can opt in by paying approximately 2,430 RON per year (~€490) for 12 months of coverage.
+Romania’s public healthcare is funded through a mandatory health contribution (CASS) of 10% of income.
+If you are uninsured, you can opt in by paying about 2,430 RON per year (~€490) for 12 months of coverage.

 If you want faster access or broader coverage, private expat insurance typically runs €30–€100 per month and often includes private clinics and international care.